Skip to content

 A recent review of deportee profiles posted on the Department of Homeland Security’s website challenges claims made by South Dakota Governor Kristi Noem about the agency’s deportation practices, according to a report by Homeland Security.
 Noem has repeatedly stated that the Department of Homeland Security (DHS) is focused on deporting the “worst criminals,” but the findings suggest a different reality.

-The review uncovered a number of deportees who were removed from the U.S. for minor offenses, many of which involved traffic violations.
+The review uncovered several deportees who were removed from the U.S. for minor offenses, many of which involved traffic violations.
 The report highlights that at least 30 individuals had been deported due to infractions as trivial as traffic tickets.
 This raises questions about Noem’s portrayal of DHS’s deportation operations.

 “Traffic infractions were not the only minor offenses that landed detainees on the ‘worst of the worst’ list,” the report states.
 It goes on to explain that individuals who had committed offenses such as marijuana possession, a charge that is not even considered criminal in some states, were among those on the list.
 Specifically, a Jamaican man arrested in Tampa, Florida, and a Cuban national apprehended in Houston, Texas, both faced deportation after being caught with marijuana, which is legal in certain states.

-The review also pointed out that for many of the individuals listed, the only conviction recorded was “Illegal Re-Entry,” meaning they had previously been deported but had re-entered the U.S. without authorization.
-The report suggests that this charge does not necessarily fit the public’s perception of what constitutes the “worst of the worst,” as Noem has claimed.
+The analysis also noted that the sole conviction for many of the people on the list was “Illegal Re-Entry,” which indicates that they had been deported before but had returned to the United States without permission.
+According to the research, this allegation may not align with the public’s understanding of what is considered the “worst of the worst,” as Noem has said.

 Kristi Noem during the F1 Grand Prix of Las Vegas at Las Vegas Strip Circuit